 - Windows, air purifiers, and extractor fans must be regularly used to ensure ventilation and movement of air.

 - Avoid touching your face, particularly eyes, nose, and mouth with your hands to prevent from getting infected.
 Regardless of whether you are wearing gloves.

 - Gloves must be worn when doing make-up around eyes, nose and mouth .

 - Enhanced PPE of N95 mask and visor when working on models/actors Hair, Makeup and SFX.

 - Mask to be worn within the corridor and kitchen area.

-- Mask, eye covering, gloves, apron to be worn when doing makeup / hair on models.
+- N95 type mask, eye covering and apron to be worn when doing makeup / hair on models.

 - It is not a recommendation to require gloves for all practises.
 When gloves are worn for infection control purposes, they must be changed with each practise.
 Gloves worn all day, become more troublesome than no gloves at all.
 It is recommended that HMUA’s be more adherent to the existing rules regarding hand washing after and before each practise.
 It is further recommended that the HMUA washes hands in front of the Actor/Model if the opportunity exists.